Course Title: Medical Imaging 1

 - Implement and evaluate general radiography examinations for a range of patient/client presentations and complexities (1.6.1a)

 On successful completion of this course you should be able to:

 - Explain and apply fundamental theoretical knowledge related to the practice of general medical imaging, including the application of radiation safety in the medical imaging department.

 - Demonstrate practical skills and knowledge of standard radiographic projections and exposure factors of the extremities.

 - Demonstrate and apply knowledge of anatomy, physiology and pathology relevant to the practice of medical imaging.

 - Demonstrate fundamental skills in the use/application of medical imaging equipment and instrumentation in the Radiography laboratory.

-- Demonstrate and apply foundational knowledge of image critique relevant to the chest, extremity and abdomen.
+- Demonstrate and apply foundational knowledge of image critique relevant to the extremities.

 - Discuss the technological principles, physics concepts and instrumentation relevant to the practice of medical imaging.

 You will learn through a range of activities that include participation in problem-based learning activities, self-directed study and reflective practice.
 This course is supported by Canvas, which is RMIT's online Learning Management System (LMS).